risinglightdb/risinglight/README.md

 * The topics should be decided at least 24 hours before the scrum meeting.
 All topics should be available in one of: (1) GitHub Issue (2) Pull Request for RFC (3) GitHub Discussion.
 * Meeting information will be sent to `#risinglight-chinese` or `#risinglight-english` on Slack, based on the preferred language for this week's meeting, at least 24 hours before the scrum meeting.
+* The scrum meeting will generally end in 30 minutes.
 * If there are no topics to discuss, the meeting will be canceled.

 ## Contributing